ThomasAUB/ustream/README.md

 12 received in slot 2
 ```

-As the values are passed by reference, it's possible to modify the value on the fly if the slots are
+As the values are passed by reference, it's possible to modify the value on the fly.

 ```cpp
 #include "ustream/islot.hpp"